silversillu/optimizely-editor/README.md

   - When installing make sure to check "Add Python to your path"
 2. Install PIP
   - How to do it on Windows: http://arunrocks.com/guide-to-install-python-or-pip-on-windows/
-3. Install Optimizely using PIP
+3. Install Optimizely module using PIP
   - $ pip install https://github.com/optimizely/optimizely-client-python/archive/master.zip

 How to use